rhussmann/eleventy-site-template/README.md

 ### Setting Up the Infrastructure

 1. Modify the AWS Cloudformation stack in the `config.stack_name` section of `package.json`; you can change this to whatever you'd like, it's only used to identify the Cloudformation stack in AWS
-2. Modify the `ParameterValue` field in `cloudformation/parameters.json` to the domain of the site you're hosting (again, this doesn't need to be accuate; it's really only used to create a unique S3 bucket name).
+2. Modify the `config.domain_name` field in `package.json` to the domain of the site you're hosting (again, this doesn't need to be accuate; it's really only used to create a unique S3 bucket name).

 ### Creating the Infrastructure